MSR2012/audit_trail/gateway/README.md

 composer install
 ```

-After all microservices is up and running, then follow api docs under Docs folder.
+After all microservices is up and running, then follow api docs under `Docs` folder.

+### Try running base url for gateway service - `http://localhost:8000/`, should give an welcome message.

+## Postman Collection
+Postman collection also added, import in postman and test.